 Signal Arts Centre is a cultural organisation which seeks to support working visual artists and to promote full recognition of the value of their works.
 Our values are: fostering creativity; inclusivity; and approachability.

-The Centre has made a significant impact in Bray, not only in the arts and educational fields but also as an addition to the towns basic tourism infrastructure.
-Signal first opened to the public since 1990 and in that time has embedded itself firmly into the cultural and social fabric of the community.
+Signal Arts Centre has made a significant impact in Bray, not only in the arts and educational fields but also as an addition to the town’s basic tourism infrastructure.
+Signal first opened to the public in 1990 and since that time has embedded itself firmly into the cultural and social fabric of the community.
 The centre has provided an irreplaceable resource for artists and the general public alike and continues to upgrade and develop its arts programme each year.

-Over the years we have seen many sister arts organisations, locally and nationally, disappear due to lack of proper structure, lack of finance or simply because those responsible for them moved on or ran out of energy.
+Over the years we have seen many sister arts organisations, locally and nationally, disappear due to lack of proper structure, lack of finance, or simply because those responsible for them moved on or ran out of energy.
 The fact that Signal is still going strong is a testament to the people who over the years have supported the centre.
-In seventeen years we have employed several hundred artists, giving them the opportunity to renew or perfect their skills or learn new ones, avail of specialist training and gain valuable experience when working as part of the centre’s outreach programme.
-Our arts staff have come from all arts and crafts disciplines: sculpture, dance, music, design, graphics, painting, photography, multimedia, ceramics, community arts, poetry, etc. Many ex-staff retain close links with the centre through participation in events using the centre’s faculties or through membership of the Signal Arts Society.
+Since our establishment, we have employed several hundred artists, giving them the opportunity to renew or perfect their skills, or learn new ones; avail of specialist training and gain valuable experience when working as part of the centre’s outreach programme.
+Our arts staff have come from all arts and crafts disciplines: sculpture, dance, music, design, graphics, painting, photography, multimedia, ceramics, community arts, poetry, etc. Many former staff retain close links with the centre through participation in events using the centre’s faculties or through membership of the Signal Arts Society.
 The fact that Signal operates as a “working artists” facility is central to the ethos of the Centre and both the quality of our artists and the projects they undertake have been widely recognised.